-- You will be testing your balance just north of this site as you maneuver through driftwood log jams watch out for rotten logs and slippery surfaces. - This site is one of the only sites along the coast where hikers may get cell service - so make sure to post a picture on social media while you are there! #MDAABIIMIIKNA
+- You will be testing your balance just north of this site as you maneuver through driftwood log jams - watch out for rotten logs and slippery surfaces.

-White River Portage · Waabishkaa Ziibi
+White River Portage · Waabishkaa ziibi

 1 Campsite: WRP2

 Enjoy the smell of cedar as you set up your tent - feel the comfort of the forest as you are hugged by nature's canopy.
 Keep an eye out for historical tree blazes along the spur trail to the site.